hyperledger/iroha-2-docs/src/guide/javascript.md

 </template>
 ```

-And finally, let's build the Listener component which will use Events API
+And finally, let's build the `Listener` component that will use Events API
-to setup live connection with a peer:
+to set up a live connection with a peer:

 ```vue
 <script setup lang="ts">